dengking/programming-language/docs/C-family-language/C++/Idiom/Generic-programming/SFINAE-trait-enable-if/SFINAE/Expression-SFINAE.md

 ## cppreference [Expression SFINAE](https://en.cppreference.com/w/cpp/language/sfinae#Expression_SFINAE)

-A common idiom is to use expression SFINAE on the return type, where the expression uses the comma operator, whose left subexpression is the one that is being examined (cast to `void` to ensure the **user-defined operator comma** on the returned type is not selected), and the right subexpression has the type that the function is supposed to return.
+A common idiom is to use expression SFINAE on the return type, where the expression uses the **comma operator**, whose left subexpression is the one that is being examined (cast to `void` to ensure the **user-defined operator comma** on the returned type is not selected), and the right subexpression has the type that the function is supposed to return.

 > NOTE: “cast to `void` to ensure the **user-defined operator comma** on the returned type is not selected”是利用[Discarded-value expressions](https://en.cppreference.com/w/cpp/language/expressions#Discarded-value_expressions)的性质。